Global Business Cycle Indicators

 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index® for Brazil, together with Fundação Getulio Vargas (TCB/FGV Brazil LEI), increased 0.8 percent in July.
-The index now stands at 120.3 (2004 = 100), following a 1.7 percent decline in June and a 1.7 percent decline in May.
-Five of the eight components contributed positively to the index in July.
+The Conference Board Leading Economic Index® for Brazil, together with Fundação Getulio Vargas (TCB/FGV Brazil LEI), decreased 0.4 percent in August.
+The index now stands at 121.5 (2004 = 100), following a 2.0 percent increase in July and a 1.6 percent decline in June.
+Three of the eight components contributed positively to the index in August.

-The Conference Board Coincident Economic Index® for Brazil, together with Fundação Getulio Vargas (TCB/FGV Brazil CEI), which measures current economic activity, increased 0.6 percent in July at 127.6 (2004 = 100), following a 0.5 percent decline in June and a 0.5 percent decline in May.
-Four of the six components contributed positively to the index in July.
+The Conference Board Coincident Economic Index® for Brazil, together with Fundação Getulio Vargas (TCB/FGV Brazil CEI), which measures current economic activity, increased 0.1 percent in August at 127.0 (2004 = 100), following a 0.2 percent increase in July and a 0.6 percent decline in June.
+Three of the six components contributed positively to the index in August.

 TCB/FGV Brazil LEI aggregates eight economic indicators that measure economic activity in Brazil.
 Each of the LEI components has proven accurate on its own.
 Aggregating individual indicators into a composite index filters out so-called “noise” to show underlying trends more clearly.